gnosis/gnosisvpn-client/ONBOARDING.md

 3. Go to the **Network** tab and locate the **Public Port Mapping** section.
 4. Add a new port entry by clicking on **New port +**.
 5. Configure the following settings:
 - **HOST PORT**: `1422`
 - **PACKAGE PORT NUMBER**: `1422`
 - **PROTOCOL**: Select **UDP**.
 6. Click **Update Port Mappings** to save your changes.
-7. Ensure you configure port-forwarding on your router to expose the REST API port `3001` and the UDP port `1422` to the internet.
+7. Ensure you configure port forwarding on your router to expose the REST API port `3001` and the UDP port `1422` to the internet.

 ### 6. Configure GnosisVPN client - hoprd node [macOS]